dharkness/sudoku/README.md

       - use green for sets only, blue/yellow for clues?
       - extract Move.getDecoration()?
       - highlight Brute Force sets in yellow in cells without the solution as a candidate?
+        - requires forcing a missing candidate when it has a color and altering the color unless the solver does it which is doable
+      - filter moves to those that affect a cell/candidate somehow
+        - use current cell (easy)
+        - combine with highlighted known (easy until we allow locking multiple knowns)
+        - use to provide clues
     - solvers
       - state management
         - run solvers in memoized actions state